 I have been practicing voice identification for over 25 years.
 Many of my skills and principles have been learned from employment as an audio engineer.
 Other skills I have learned through reading and studying to develop skills and completing successful cases successfully.
 I believe people’s voices, just like fingerprints, can be identified through visual inspection of sound waves and spectrum analysis, as well as through critical listening skills.
 I have conducted voice identification for sexual harassment, workers’ compensation, and employment harassment, as well as various threatening voicemail messages like bomb threats.

 In our country today, we are guilty until proven innocent, the opposite of what our United States Constitution promises.
 It is my job to determine the truth about voice recordings using visual, electronic, and auditory inspection of, both the evidence recording and an exemplar (voice sample taken for the purpose of comparison).

 A typical case I would review might involve a telephoned bomb threat or harassing call that was recorded on audiotape or digital voicemail.
 After the police arrested a suspect, I would be retained by either the state or defense to determine the truth about that audio recording.

 The first step is to examine the original evidence and learn as much about the recording as possible.
 How was it created?
 Who created it?
 What machinery was involved?

-Almost every legal case I have been engaged in has allowed my report and or testimony into evidentiary status to aid with ”due process.”
+Almost every legal case I have been engaged in has allowed my report and or testimony into the evidentiary status to aid with due process.
 I believe my success rate is high due to the fact that I employ the three testing platforms outlined above.